Christopher Clark

 My first book, Clare: The Killing of a Gentle Activist, a “compelling” and “deeply moving” work of narrative non-fiction, was published by Tafelberg in May 2022.

-I occasionally moonlight as a communications consultant for the World Health Organization, a journalism lecturer and a writing coach.
+I occasionally moonlight as a communications consultant for the World Health Organization.